- Club Info

 Please note that there is no longer an honesty box at Bigland.
 Tickets must now be purchased online or at one of the ticket outlets before the commencement of fishing.
 The club apologies for any inconvenience, however, this option has been abused by anglers recently so we have had no choice but to remove it.

-Fishing is allowed from 8.00am until sunset.
-No access to the site is permitted before this time.
+Access to the site is from 8.00 am until sunset.
+No access to the site is permitted before 8 am.
 No Night fishing

 Bigland Fishery Rules